Scott3142/python-programming/codelabs/part-1.md

 Negative
 : Hello world!

 In this material, text boxes like the one above demonstrate an output produced by the example code.
 Accordingly, the above program would produce the print output "Hello World!".
-You can try any of these examples in the exercise template named "sandbox", which you will find in the Github repository you cloned in the first part.
+You can try any of these examples in the exercise template named "sandbox", which you will find in the Github repository you cloned in the [first part](https://scott3142.uk/python-programming/codelabs/part-1/index.html).

+Positive
+: **Note:** <br><br> The rest of this course assumes from this point on that you can <br> - [Run Python files in the terminal](https://scott3142.uk/python-programming/codelabs/getting-started/index.html?index=..%2F..index#0) <br> - [Clone a repository from Github](https://scott3142.uk/python-programming/codelabs/getting-started/index.html?index=..%2F..index#3) <br> - [Push your completed repository back to Github](https://scott3142.uk/python-programming/codelabs/getting-started/index.html?index=..%2F..index#3). <br><br> If you haven't _at least_ done this with the [sandbox exercise](https://github.com/den01-python-programming/sandbox.git) yet, please make sure you do this _now_ before continuing.

 You can print any text you want with the command, as long as you use the command `print("arbitrary text")`.
 The command below will print the text "Hello there!".